FI:PB138 Modern markup languages - Course Information

 Supplier department: Department of Computer Systems and Communications - Faculty of Informatics

-- Basic knowledge of formal languages, as well as some experience in OO programming (preferably in Java) and databases is required.
+- Basic knowledge of formal languages, as well as some experience in OO programming, such as in Java, C++, C# or ECMAScript, and databases is required.
 Moreover, basic orientation in a markup language (HTML) and Internet services is needed, too.

 - Course Enrolment Limitations